Oberste Heeresleitung: Second OHL

 The second concern was the Battle of Verdun, the centrepiece of Falkenhayn's western strategy.
-Writing after the war, Falkenhayn stated that his intention was to draw the French Army into a battle of attrition and wear them down.
-However, as the battle developed casualties between the two armies were roughly equal.
-After the failure of Falkenhayn's strategy at Verdun and the entry into the war of the Kingdom of Romania on the Allied side in August 1916, he was replaced on 29 August by Hindenburg.
+Falkenhayn wrote after the war that his intention was to draw the French Army into a battle of attrition and wear them down.
+As the French position became desperate, Falkenhayn expected a British relief effort near Arras which would be destroyed, leaving the remnants of both armies to be mopped up.
+As the battle developed casualties between the two armies were roughly equal.
+After the failure of Falkenhayn's strategy at Verdun, the opening of the Battle of the Somme and the entry into the war of the Kingdom of Romania on the Allied side in August 1916, he was replaced on 29 August by Hindenburg.